 What is the TLIF procedure?

-Prior to the TLIF procedure, bone graft material is taken from the patient’s hip, through a small incision.
-This material will be used to fuse the vertebrae.
+Prior to TLIF, bone graft material was taken from the patient’s hip through a small incision.
+This material was then used to fuse the vertebrae.
 Now the TLIF procedure proceeds.

 - An incision is made on the back at the site of the damaged disc.
 To gain access to the disc laterally, Dr. Albert first removes the facet joints (part of the back side of the vertebra) on one side.